magentabusiness/magentabusiness.github.io/docs/trendz/guide/detect-anomalies-in-heat-pumps.md

 We have anomaly detection model that can discover anomalies and setup job to rediscover them on fresh data.
 Final step is to notify maintenance team about detected anomalies.
 To make it happen we need to:

-#### Save current anomaly score for heat pump as a telemetry back to ThingsBoard
+#### Save current anomaly score for heat pump as a telemetry back to IoT Hub
 * Create Table view in Trendz
 * Add `heatPump` field into Columns section
 * Add Date FULL_HOUR field into Columns section